-- To a hospital or distinct hospital unit excluded from the prospective payment system - To a skilled nursing facility

-• To a home with a written plan of care that includes a provision for services from a home health agency 3 calendar days after discharge
+To a hospital or distinct hospital unit excluded from the □ To a skilled nursing facility To a home with a written plan of care that includes a phome health agency 3 calendar days after discharge •

 If, on review, the health plan determines that the submitted claim had an incorrect discharge disposition the payment will be adjusted accordingly.
 The Provider may submit documentation for reconsideration to the attention of MVP's Retrospective DRG Unit.